Did you know there’s a new Surface Studio? Check out our Surface Studio 2 review.

 From the moment we pulled the Surface Studio out of its box, we knew we were in love.

 There isn’t any shortage of impressive desktops what with Apple’s ever-thinning iMacs to the six-speaker sound on Dell’s XPS 27 AIO.
-However, nothing beats the simplicity and elegance of the Surface Studio, except perhaps the Surface Studio 2.
+Still, nothing comes close to the elegance and simplicity offered by the Surface Studio, except perhaps the Surface Studio 2.

 By moving all the components to the basement, so to speak, the display is just a touchscreen with remarkably thin bezels.
 Without that rear bump, the profile of the screen is a mere 12.5mm, making it slimmer than virtually any dedicated monitor.

 There’s also no fat chin underneath the screen to flaunt a Windows logo – actually, it’s refreshing to see no branding anywhere except for a mirrored logo on the back.

 The Surface Studio is a modern and minimalistic desktop designed with straight edges and a simple gray on chrome aesthetic.
 The base of the desktop takes this one step farther by simply being a nearly featureless, ashen box.
 The noticeable element is a subtle line that wraps around the perimeter of the Studio’s foundation to provide cooling for the mobile computing parts contained within.

 Microsoft arguably takes this clean aesthetic a bit too far, as all the USB 3.0 ports as well as the memory card reader are located on the rear.
 The lack of USB-C and ThunderBolt also means you won’t be able to take advantage of the fastest external drives.

 Back to the digital drawing board

 Although 4,500 x 3,000 pixels isn’t the sharpest resolution in the world, it is sharper than a 4K display without being overzealous.
 This combination of screen resolution and size with the Studio’s 3:2 aspect also means you can snap four separate programs to each corner and still have a legible view of each app.
 Frankly, the size and resolution feel just right.